vivekkatial/personal-page/content/travel-posts/2015-03-01-first-big-trip-my-indian-adventure.md

 I was in my 2nd year of University studying a BE(Hons)/BSc conjoint.
 I really should've been looking for a summer internship, but two of my close-family members were getting hitched!
 There was no way I could've missed either of their weddings and it was the perfect excuse for me to go travel.

 It was my first experience travelling alone overseas, I was 20 years old, had zero responsibilities, a small bunch of savings from tutoring for a couple of years and an eagerness to see the world.
-Once I had my heart set on travelling I made up a loose itenirary, booked a bunch of flights for the day after exams and flew off on an adventure which would make fall in love with travel and fall into a love-hate relationship with my home country.
+Once I had my heart set on travelling I made up a loose itenirary, booked a bunch of flights for the day after exams and flew off on an adventure which would make me fall in love with travel and also fall into a love-hate relationship with my home country.

 ## What happened?